zvada/technology/docs/release/cut-sw-release.md

 Now that the release has had a chance to propogate to all the mirrors, update the Madison ITB site by following the [yum update section](/infrastructure/madison-itb/#doing-yum-updates) of the Madison ITB document.
+If you are not local to Madison, consult the release manager for the designated person to do the update.
 Remember to stop the HTCondor and HTCondor-CE daemons according to the [HTCondor pre-release testing instructions](/release/itb-testing/#installing-htcondor-prerelease).
 Those daemons will need to be restarted after the upgraode.